Antisemitism in contemporary Hungary: Soros-conspiracy theories

-The government of Viktor Orbán has frequently given voice to anti-semitic conspiracy theories regarding the Hungarian-born Jewish financier George Soros.
+The government of Viktor Orbán has frequently given voice to antisemitic conspiracy theories regarding the Hungarian-born Jewish financier George Soros.

 Anti-Soros conspiracy theories in Hungary originated in 1993, with the work of István Csurka, a far-right intellectual who depicted Soros as an anti-patriotic globalist Jewish financier capable of controlling governments.
-This depiction is based on the anti-Semitic trope of the "Jewish puppet-master".
-At the time Orbán, who was a student at Oxford University, strongly criticised this depiction as anti-semitic.
-Csurka continued publishing anti-semitic propaganda throughout the 1990s and 2000s, referring to a supposed "Jewish ruling class" and referring to local Hungarian politicians “the local wisemen of the Jewish world liberalism”.
+This depiction is based on the antisemitic trope of the "Jewish puppet-master".
+At the time Orbán, who was a student at Oxford University, strongly criticised this depiction as antisemitic.
+Csurka continued publishing antisemitic propaganda throughout the 1990s and 2000s, referring to a supposed "Jewish ruling class" and referring to local Hungarian politicians "the local wisemen of the Jewish world liberalism".
 This antisemitism would influence the far-right Jobbik party and feed into the antisemitic conspiracy theories spread by the Fidesz party in the late 2010s.

 Orbán's Fidesz party government, which came to power in 2010, began to confront NGOs, including those associated with Soros in 2014, as part of Orbán's policy of an "illiberal state".
 Fidesz's discourse at this point painted Soros as part of a wider, foreign-inspired, conspiracy involving NGOs and civil society groups hostile to Fidesz which were intent on undermining Hungary's national interests.
 Pentilescu and Kustan see the inspiration for this in the tactics used by the governments of Vladimir Putin and Benjamin Netanyahu to delegitimise criticism of their policies.

 Following the refugee crisis of 2016, the limited success of Orbán's campaign against Brussels' plan to set refugee quotas for member nations led Fidesz to reframe the refugee crisis as a conspiracy led by Soros.
 The government unveiled a mass-campaign of posters urging Hungarians to "Stop Soros", portraying the financier as a puppet master and employing the antisemitic trope of the Jews as an alien fifth column working against their host society.
 These claims were given very extensive coverage by state and pro-Fidesz television, radio and newspapers, with frequent use of terms such as "Soros plan", "Soros agent", "Soros organisation" and "Soros network".

 In 2017, the government introduced a national consultation on the so-called "Soros plan".
 Following this they introduced the "Stop Soros" legislative package which they justified as being an attempt to stop Soros's supposed sponsorship of illegal immigration into Europe.
 The conspiracy theories alleged that Soros was behind a plan to let one million Muslims a year into Europe, aided by global political bodies over which he exercised control.
 This rhetoric overtly utilised elements of the Great Replacement conspiracy theory, some versions of which depict Jews plotting to undermine majority-white societies by importing non-white immigrants.

 In this climate, Fidesz approved laws limiting the role of NGOs and foreign-based universities.
 This allowed the dismantling of the Soros-backed CEU university, viewed by Fidesz as a centre of opposition to its rule.